Academic Curriculum

 We understand that engaging your child in further study at home can be a challenge, but we believe it is crucial in teaching children to challenge their expectations of what they can achieve, developing them into ambitious, motivated students with the desire to succeed.

-We approach homework in a way which is designed to consolidate the learning objectives taught at school in a fun and interactive way.
+We approach home learning in a way which is designed to consolidate the learning objectives taught at school in a fun and interactive way.

-During the Early Years Foundation Stage, children’s homework focuses on developing their early reading, spelling and problem-solving skills whilst Key Stage One homework includes some project work and investigative tasks.
+During the Early Years Foundation Stage, children’s home learning focuses on developing their early reading, spelling and problem-solving skills whilst Key Stage One home learning includes some project work and investigative tasks.

-You will have many opportunities to discuss your child’s homework needs during the Pre-Prep years and we are always very keen to ensure that it is appropriate, purposeful and above all, stress-free for your child.
+You will have many opportunities to discuss your child’s home learning needs during the Pre-Prep years and we are always very keen to ensure that it is appropriate, purposeful and above all, stress-free for your child.

 Read more